Ritalin: Introduction

 The Drug Enforcement Administration (DEA) considers Ritalin to have a high potential for abuse.
 In June 2005, the US Food and Drug Administration issued a series of public health advisories warning that Ritalin and drugs like it may cause visual hallucinations, suicidal thoughts, and psychotic behaviour, as well as aggression or violent behaviour.

-How is it Used and What does it Look Like?
+How is it Used, and What Does it Look Like?

 Ritalin Abuse Signs and Symptoms

-If you suspect that someone you know may have an addiction to Ritalin, look for the following signs and symptoms:
+If you suspect someone you know may have an addiction to Ritalin, look for the following signs and symptoms:

 • Reduced appetite and weight loss